4mbl/tab/README.md

   }
 ]
 ```
-2. Upload the file to a public server.
+1. Upload the file to a public server accessible via https.
+For example: https://npoint.io.
-3. Access the site with the `src` query parameter set to the url of the uploaded without the https protocol.
+2. Access the site with the `src` query parameter set to the url of the uploaded without the https protocol.
 For example: [`https://tab.4mbl.net/?src=4mbl.link/example/custom-new-tab-data`](https://tab.4mbl.net/?src=4mbl.link/example/custom-new-tab-data).

 Only URL is required.
 Title and body are optional.